japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStore.md

 abort(): Unit
 ----

-NOTE: `abort` is part of the <<spark-sql-streaming-StateStore.adoc#abort, StateStore Contract>> to abort the state changes.
+NOTE: `abort` is part of the <<spark-sql-streaming-StateStore.md#abort, StateStore Contract>> to abort the state changes.

 `abort`...FIXME